valtimo-platform/valtimo-documentation/introduction/modules/modules.md

 by using this feature in the implementation code.
 The audit trail is available by case to show the history of actions for that case.

-### Besluit

-Besluit contains a connector used to connect to the Besluiten API, a Dutch government API standard for exchanging information around besluiten.
-It allows the creation of besluiten and their relation to documents from processes.

 ### Connector

 Connectors are Valtimo configurable components that can be used to connect to external systems.
 This module provides a